 - Boeing: The world's largest aerospace company and premier commercial jet manufacturer, Boeing is the country's top exporter by dollar value.
 With more than 170,000 employees, Boeing designs and sells airplanes, rockets, and satellites.
 Its office in St. Louis hires software engineers and systems engineers.

 - AECOM: This multinational engineering company provides design, consulting, management, and construction expertise to clients in more than 150 countries.
-Founded in 1990 and employing nearly 100,000 professionals, AECOM is headquartered in Los Angeles, California, and hires computer science experts such as network and systems administrators.
+Founded in 1990 and employing nearly 100,000 professionals, AECOM is headquartered in Los Angeles, CA, and hires computer science experts, including network and systems administrators.

 How Much do Computer Scientists Make in Missouri?

 The best computer science schools in Missouri build students' understanding of the field to prepare them for successful careers.
 Salaries for computer professionals depend on factors such as employer, position, and geographic location.
 While computer science professionals in Missouri earn less than the national average, cost of living is lower in the state.
 When deciding where to live during and after school, also consider the advancement opportunities for computer science professionals in the area.